 (This setting is actually an HTTP basic auth string.
 You can also set it to a list of auth strings, to simplify credential rotation or use different auth with different ESPs.
-See ANYMAIL_WEBHOOK_SECRET in the Securing webhooks does for more details.)
+See ANYMAIL\WEBHOOK\SECRET in the Securing webhooks docs for more details.)